Modern American Style - Interior Design Inspiration

 Architectural Features

-Typical architectural elements include open floor plans, large windows, and unobtrusive moldings.
-High ceilings and exposed beams occasionally make an appearance, offering structure and drama without overpowering the space.
-Built-in shelving, window seats, or breakfast nooks exemplify functional ingenuity.
-Fireplaces, whether modern electric or traditional brick, serve as soothing focal points.
-Trim is generally uncomplicated, painted in shades that blend seamlessly with the walls.
-Sliding doors or glass partitions can create flow between rooms.
-These architectural touches are always in service of light, space, and livability.
+Typical features include an open floor plan, large windows and simple moldings.
+High ceilings and exposed beams occasionally make an appearance, offering structure and drama without stealing the spotlight.
+Built-in shelving, window seats or breakfast nooks are another example of the functional ingenuity.
+Fireplaces, whether electric or classic brick design, are always soothing to look at.
+Trim, which is usually painted in an understated color that blends in with the walls.
+Sliding doors or glass dividers create flow between rooms.
+These architectural details always support the flow of light and space and the home’s livability. -

 Planning & Composition